 The overriding principle is that the fund is to be managed, so far as it is possible, within the limits of its own working capital.
 If we are unable to do this, capital from the Royal London Main Fund, if available, would be used to help support the fund until we could take any available actions to address the situation.
 A charge would be made to the fund in relation to such support on terms specified in the Transfer Scheme.

-11. What if I decide to cash in my policy?
+11. What if I decide to transfer the value of my investment plan to another pension provider?